 Being 3 months behind on your mortgage in Arkansas puts you at the threshold where most servicers begin preparing the foreclosure notice.
-Federal regulations prohibit the first foreclosure action until 120 days of delinquency — giving you approximately 30 days before the 60-day notice can be filed.
-A complete modification application submitted during this window can prevent the notice from being filed, keeping the matter in the servicer's administrative process.
-Arkansas provides no post-sale redemption — making the pre-notice period the most critical window in your entire foreclosure situation.
+Federal regulations prohibit the first foreclosure action until 120 days of delinquency — giving you approximately 30 days before the trustee can record the notice of default and intention to sell under A.C.A. § 18-50-104.
+A complete modification application submitted during this window can prevent the § 18-50-104 notice from being recorded, keeping the matter in the servicer's administrative process.
+Arkansas provides no post-sale redemption after the trustee's deed is delivered under A.C.A. § 18-50-107 — making the pre-notice period the most critical window in your entire foreclosure situation.

 At 90 days delinquent, you have approximately 30 days before the servicer can file the notice.
 A complete application submitted immediately triggers federal dual tracking protections that prevent the notice from being filed.
 No 60-day clock.
 No sale date.
 The modification runs with maximum time.
 Starting the document gathering today — pay stubs, tax returns, bank statements, hardship letter, expense documentation — means submitting before the threshold.
 Waiting means losing days from this critical window.